How long does it take to charge an electric car with a 7kW charger?

 It doesn’t take a genius to work out that your charging time will be less if you charge from 40% to 80%, compared to an empty battery to a full charge.
 And so, of course, this is a crucial element when working out charging speeds.

-Typically, you should avoid charging to 100% where possible to protect your battery from premature degradation.
-And while this may seem like it would exacerbate range anxiety, it will actually help prolong your range in the long run.
-If you want to learn more about taking care of your EV battery, please read our blog.
+As a general rule of thumb, you should avoid charging to 100% where possible to protect your battery from premature degradation anyway.
+And while this may seem like it would exacerbate range anxiety on the surface, it will actually help prolong your range in the long run while decreasing how long it takes to charge an EV.

-Top-up charging is a great way to ensure your EV always has enough battery.
-In fact, overnight charging is a convenient way to charge your EV while simultaneously charging for cheaper (during off-peak hours) and charging more environmentally friendly (more sustainable electricity sources are used during off-peak hours).
+Top-up charging is a great way to ensure your EV always has enough charge while maintaining battery health.
+In fact, overnight EV charging with a home EV charger is a convenient way to charge your EV while simultaneously charging for cheaper (during off-peak hours) and charging more environmentally friendly (more sustainable electricity sources are used during off-peak hours).

 4. Number of electric vehicles

 If you are a multi-EV household with two chargers on one circuit and are charging simultaneously, the time your EV takes to charge will take a hit.
 For example, if your home charger is rated 7kW, the rate will be split between the two EVs, meaning they will take each charge between 3kW -3.6kW.
-So, the slower the charging rate, the longer it will take to charge.
+With this in mind, it’s important to note that the slower the charging rate, the longer it will take to charge.

 And that’s only if your home EV charger also has the load balancing feature.